scherersoftware/cake-attachments/README.md

 See `AttachmentsHelper::addDependencies()` for the JS/CSS dependencies you need to include.

+### Authorization

+If you would like to restrict access to Attachments based on custom logic, you can pass a callback function to the Behavior config.

+    $this->addBehavior('Attachments.Attachments', [
+        'downloadAuthorizeCallback' => function (Attachment $attachment, EntityInterface $relatedEntity, Request $request) {
+            return false;
+        }
+    ]);

+This callback prevents previewing, viewing, downloading, deleting and manipulating attachments.

 ## Requirements

 As defined in composer.json, for Image Resizing we need the ImageMagick extension.
 Also, make sure ghostscript